Lacrymology/states/doc/monitoring.rst

 Poller: The poller daemon launches check plugins as requested by schedulers.
 When the check is finished it returns the result to the schedulers::

-  salt 'q-shinken-*' state.sls shinken.poller -v
+  salt -L myminion1,myminion2 state.sls shinken.poller -v

 Scheduler: The scheduler daemon manages the dispatching of checks and actions to the poller and reactionner daemons respectively::

-  salt 'q-shinken-*' state.sls shinken.scheduler -v
+  salt -L myminion1,myminion2 state.sls shinken.scheduler -v

 Broker: The broker daemon exports and manages data from schedulers.
 The broker uses modules exclusively to get the job done::

-  salt 'q-shinken-*' state.sls shinken.broker -v
+  salt -L myminion1,myminion2 state.sls shinken.broker -v

 Reactionner: The reactionner daemon issues notifications and launches event_handlers::

-  salt 'q-shinken-*' state.sls shinken.reactionner -v
+  salt -L myminion1,myminion2 state.sls shinken.reactionner -v

 Arbiter: The arbiter daemon reads the configuration, divides it into parts (N schedulers = N parts), and distributes them to the appropriate Shinken daemons::

-  salt 'q-shinken-*' state.sls shinken.arbiter -v
+  salt -L myminion1,myminion2 state.sls shinken.arbiter -v

 then check the log of each part in the `/var/log/shinken` to make sure that everything is working fine.